linchpin/mesh/readme.txt

 2. Mesh front end output.

 == Changelog ==

+= 1.1 =
+* Changed You can now create reusable templates.
+* Changed Templates are excluded from Yoast SEO admin shenanigans by default.
+* Changed Preliminary remove Mesh Settings on Uninstall.
+* Changed You can now filter how many mesh_templates `mesh_templates_per_page` are queried if you have a lot of templates (More than 50)
+* Changed Better version tracking and upgrade process.
+* Changed You can now filter the output of `mesh_loop_end`.
+An example would be to stop the default output of mesh_display_sections.
+* Changed Better "in progress and busy" state of page building.
+* Changed New Welcome message on Mesh Templates Post List to help guide users
+* Changed Initial implementation for documentation generation.
+* Fixed Typo in Mesh settings text field utility method.
+* Fixed Offset now displays properly within Post Edit screen on page load.
+* Fixed When setting an offset to 7,8 or 9 on single column (12) visual did not match what was being stored in post_meta.
+* Fixed Minor security improvements.
+* Fixed Now running Mesh admin sections through wp_kses with a custom set of whitelisted elements and attributes.
+* Fixed After deleting all sections within a post you had to refresh the pages before you could get your controls back.
+* Fixed New sections could not toggle post box collapse with out a page refresh.
+* Fixed Ordering of sections was being lost when updating a post.
+* Fixed Some formatting issues in the readme.
+* Fixed If you added a section then immediately tried to resize a JS error would occur to do aria checks.
+* Updated Some localization strings needed sprucing up (old MCS references).
+* Updated Some style updates (notifications, tighted up soe visuals for consistency).

 = 1.0.4 =
 * Fixed Javascript error was thrown if the user had any columns within text view when saving. [mesh-21]